supriyakkhanolkar/Udacity_Operationalizing_Pipeline/README.md

 ![Screenshot](Screenshots/ArchitectureDiagram.png)

 ## Key Steps
+###	Automated ML Experiment
-###	The first step is automated ML experiment.
+The first step is automated ML experiment.
 We execute this step using a Jupyter notebook.

+#### Compute Cluster
 Initially we create a new compute cluster of type Standard_DS12_V2.
 ![Screenshot](Screenshots/Compute.jpg)

+#### Dataset
-###	Then we create an Azure dataset for the bank marketing data that is available in public domain.
+Then we create an Azure dataset for the bank marketing data that is available in public domain.

 ![Screenshot](Screenshots/BankMarketingDataset.jpg)

+#### Automated ML Run
-###	We create an automated ML run for a classification experiment providing automlconfig and automlstep.
+We create an automated ML run for a classification experiment providing automlconfig and automlstep.
 The run is submitted.
 It generates and tests a number of machine learning models.

+##### Check Status = Completed and Best Model Summary
 ![Screenshot](Screenshots/AutoMLmoduleCompleted.jpg)

+##### Best Model
-###	Upon completion of the Automated ML experiment, we get a summary of machine learning models generated.
+Upon completion of the Automated ML experiment, we get a summary of machine learning models generated.
 Also, we get the best model of the run.
 The best model generated in our case is MaxAbsScaler,LightGBM with metric AUC Weighted = 0.94505

 ![Screenshot](Screenshots/BestModelSummary.jpg)

-###	The next step is to deploy the best model.
+###	Deploy Best Model
 We deploy this model using Azure Container Instance.
 This gives us a model endpoint which can be consumed using REST endpoint and Primary key.

 #### Check Deploy Status = Running
 ![Screenshot](Screenshots/BestModelDeployed.jpg)